-This presentation contains future-oriented financial information and financial outlook information (collectively, "FOFI") about: the funds flow sensitivity to a US\$5/bbl change in WTI and a \$0.50/GJ change in AECO; the forecast for anticipated annual cost savings of over \$200 million; the forecast for year-end net debt of \$3.3 billion; the forecast for <1.0 times year-end net debt to funds flow; the forecast for capital expenditures of \$2.0 billion; our budget allocations by conventional and unconventional assets, including for 2H/25; the forecast for maintenance capital investments, funds flow and free funds flow at US\$55/bbl WTI, US\$65/bbl WTI and US\$75/bbl WTI and \$3.00/GJ AECO; the single well economics of certain assets including drill, complete, equip and tie-in costs and NPV (10%) at US\$60/bbl WTI and US\$75/bbl WTI and \$3.00/GJ AECO; and, the forecast for maintenance capital of \$2.0 billion all of which are subject to the same assumptions, risk factors, limitations, and qualifications as set forth in this document.
+This presentation contains future-oriented financial information and financial outlook information (collectively, "FOFI") about: the funds flow sensitivity to a US\$5/bbl change in WTI, a \$0.50/GJ change in AECO and a \$0.01 change in the USD/CAD foreign exchange rate; the forecast for anticipated annual cost savings of over \$200 million; the forecast for year-end net debt of \$3.4 billion; the forecast for year-end 1.0 times net debt to funds flow; the forecast for year-end capital expenditures of \$2.0 billion; our budget allocations by conventional and unconventional assets, including for 2H/25; the forecast for annual capital investments, funds flow and free funds flow at US\$60/bbl WTI and \$2.50/GJ AECO; the single well economics of certain assets including drill, complete, equip and tie-in costs and NPV (10%) at US\$60/bbl WTI and US\$75/bbl WTI and \$3.00/GJ AECO; the forecast that our dividend plus maintenance capital expenditures are expected to be fully funded at WTI US\$47/B and \$3.00/GJ AECO; the forecast for maintenance capital of \$2.0 billion the forecast for synergies, cost deflation and \$1.00/GJ AECO sensitivity all of which are subject to the same assumptions, risk factors, limitations, and qualifications as set forth in this document.

 The actual results of operations of Whitecap and the resulting financial results will likely vary from the amounts set forth herein and such variation may be material.
 Whitecap and its management team believe that the FOFI has been prepared on a reasonable basis, reflecting management's best estimates and judgments.
 However, because this information is subjective and subject to numerous risks, it should not be relied on as necessarily indicative of future results.
 Except as required by applicable securities laws, Whitecap undertakes no obligation to update such FOFI.
 FOFI contained in this presentation was made as of the date of this presentation and was provided for the purpose of providing further information about Whitecap's anticipated future business operations.
-Readers are cautioned that the FOFI contained in this presentation for which it is disclosed herein.
+Readers are cautioned that the FOFI contained in this presentation should not be used for purposes other than for which it is disclosed herein.